machinectl — Control the systemd machine manager

 # machinectl export-tar fedora myfedora.tar.xz

-Exports the container "fedora
+Exports the container "fedora" as an

-xz-compressed tar file myfedora.tar.xz
+xz-compressed tar file myfedora.tar.xz into the

 current directory.